Chariot of Fire

-Chariot of Fire is a Fantasy novel by E. E. Y. Hales first published in 1977 by Doubleday in the US and later by Hodder & Stoughton in the UK.
+Chariot of Fire is a fantasy novel by E. E. Y. Hales first published in 1977 by Doubleday in the US and later by Hodder & Stoughton in the UK.

 Plot summary

-Chariot of Fire is about Henry Brock and his death.
-It begins after Henry has been dead for about 20 minutes, and is filling out a long form given to him by a nun, computing the number of times he sinned with his former girlfriend.
-Henry is then assigned to the Second level of Hell, and Cleopatra asks him to aid her in a revolution against Satan.
+Chariot of Fire is a novel about Henry Brock and begins about 20 minutes after his death, where after filling out a long form totaling the times he sinned with his girlfriend, he is then assigned to the Second level of Hell, and Cleopatra asks for his aid in a revolution against Satan.

 Reception

 C. Ben Ostrander reviewed Chariot of Fire in The Space Gamer No. 12.
 Ostrander commented that "I can't spoil the ending, but I don't want you to buy this book unless you are curious about myths and religious snicker/snackery."

 Kirkus Reviews states "A painless Christian homiletic with some inventive Upper Form hilarity."